semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 See [SHACL specification](https://www.w3.org/TR/shacl/#sh-shapes-graph).

 `sh:shapesGraph` is a term used for data matching, but is not part of a Domain Specification.
 Instead, it CAN be used on data entities to specify the Domain Specification(s) to which they comply.
 The range of the property is the `@id` of the corresponding DS.
-Multiple `sh:shapesGraph` assertions are treated as conjunction (an instance MUST fit all DS defined on it).
+Multiple `sh:shapesGraph` assertions are treated as a conjunction (an instance MUST fit all DS defined on it).

 Example for a JSON-LD annotation: